zafargilani/zafilani/index.md

 ### About Me

 Strategic Technology Leader & Subject Matter Expert with a PhD and extensive experience guiding C-suite stakeholders through digital and AI transformation.
-Combining deep technical authority in AI and Data to drive cutting-edge deep learning projects to commercialization generating millions in combined revenue and saving millions in costs for clients.
+Combining deep technical authority in AI/Data and Industry Knowledge to drive cutting-edge deep learning projects to commercial success.
+Generated millions in combined revenue and saved millions in costs for businesses and clients.
 Expert in constructing ROI-based business cases, navigating AI risk/security landscapes, and translating complex technical capabilities into clear business value for regulated industries such as telecom, marketing, energy, sustainable technologies and chemicals.

 ### Contact Me